 What you don’t know can hurt you.

 Your brand sets the tone for your success.
-A well-developed brand influences more people to buy.
-Likewise, a poor brand actually sends potential customers running in the other direction.
+A strong brand influences more people to buy.
+Likewise, a poor brand sends potential customers running in the other direction.

 Many small business owners don’t understand the impact their brand has on buyers.
-Some don’t care enough about branding to give it the attention it deserves.
-Unfortunately, they’re making an expensive mistake.
+Unfortunately, some don’t care enough about branding to give it the attention it deserves.
+Unfortunately, they are making an expensive mistake.

 Everything that represents your business—websites, social media, ads, etc.—makes an impression.
 That impression pulls potential customers closer to you or pushes them away.